Divergence Strategy - Hidden Bullish Divergence & Hidden Bearish Divergence Trading

 MA Crossover Strategy - Divergence Strategy

-In this divergence strategy, once the signal is given, a trader will then wait for the moving average cross over technique to give a buy/sell signal in the same direction, if there is a bullish divergence set up between the price & indicator, wait for the moving average crossover system to generate an upwards cross over signal, while for a bearish divergence setup wait for the moving average crossover method to give a downward bearish crossover signal.
+In this divergence strategy, once the signal is given, a fx trader will then wait for the moving average cross over trading method to give a buy or sell trade signal in the same direction, if there is a bullish divergence set up between the price & indicator, wait for the moving average crossover system to generate an upwards cross over signal, while for a bearish divergence setup wait for the moving average crossover method to give a downward bearish cross over signal.

 By combining this Divergence strategy with other indicators this way one will avoid whipsaws when it comes to trading with this divergence signal.